 TODAY IS ‘HISTORY OF AUSTRALIA’ DAY’

 January 26th is known throughout the Land Down Under as ‘History of Australia Day’.
-Here in New York, the significance of Sydney’s Botany Bay is celebrated from the shores of Brooklyn’s Lower Bay.
+Here in New York, the significance of Sydney’s Botany Bay is celebrated from the shores of New York Harbor and Brooklyn’s Lower Bay.
 The back-story of Australia’s colonization is a central theme of the traditional folk song lyrics of ‘Botany Bay’.

 The standard is forcefully yet lovingly performed by The Brooklyn Bards at their fair weather haunt at the Shore Road Gazebo in Bay Ridge Brooklyn that welcomes the breeze off the Lower Bay.
 But today, in the chill of the winter, the Bards chose to take their chops and harmonies into the studio to record an album containing their favorite British Isles tunes.

 A MESSAGE FROM NEW YORKERS OFFER SYDNEY OUR OUTSTRETCHED HANDS

 As the recording session evolved on the eve of History of Australia Day, American football fans watched two bay city teams compete in the playoffs for the upcoming Super Bowl.
 The Green Bay Packers challenged the Tampa Bay Buccaneers.
 Under the aura of modern day sport spectacles, these host cities should be recognized for their historical significance in the pantheon of coastal port centers.
 In this light, New York Harbor’s Lower Bay offers a welcome to its distant equal across the planet.